 Anxiety Management: When to Seek Professional Help

-Anxiety is a natural part of life.
-It’s that flutter of nerves before a big presentation, the tension before a major decision, or the unease when something feels off.
-But when anxiety becomes overwhelming, persistent, or begins to interfere with your daily life, it’s time to consider seeking professional help.
-Therapy and counseling are powerful tools that can teach you valuable skills to manage and reduce anxiety—tools that can help you take control of your mental and emotional well-being.
+Anxiety is a natural part of the messy human experience.
+It’s that flutter of nerves before a big presentation, the tension before a major decision, or that "gut feeling" when something feels off.
+But when anxiety becomes an overwhelming, persistent roommate that begins to take up all the space in your life, it’s time to consider seeking professional help.
+Therapy and counseling are powerful ways to build your toolkit, giving you the skills to move through the world with more ease and connection.

 1. When Anxiety is Interfering with Daily Life